open-contracting-extensions/ocds_budget_and_spend_extension/examples/flat.md

 With the resulting table, it is possible to filter financial progress information by supplier, or to create a pivot chart based on this.

 Note: n cases where there is more than one supplier for an award, this approach will only fetch the first supplier.
-It is important to be aware that it may not always be possible to 'flatten' all the data you need in all circumstances without repeated rows.
+It is important to be aware that it might not be possible to 'flatten' all the data you need in all circumstances without repeated rows.

 #### Joining to Financial Data